FabricMC/yarn/CONVENTIONS.md

  - Use "container" for what Mojang calls "menu"
  - Use "inventory" for what Mojang calls "container"
  - Use "world" for what Mojang calls "level"

+## Common names

+### Collections

+Use a plural name for collections and maps (ex. rather than the words "list", "set", "array", etc., unless it's a collection of collections (ex, `entityLists` for an array of entity lists) or there are several collections of different types containing the same objects.

+When it's enough, name maps based on the value type.
+Otherwise, name it `valuesByKeys`.

 ## Other conventions